raheemak/c-1/README.md

 View script resuts file in every folder to see code and tests run.

 final
       Program to calculate the taxes that user has to pay based on marital status and income.
+    Program that allows user to print the 12 days of Christmas as many times as they want.
+    The program will use loops to sing the song.

 Lab 10
     TIC TAC TOE simulation through 2-D arrays.